Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 - Advanced immunological testing, phototherapy, or biologics needed.

-Teledermatology can be an option; see the online dermatologist consultation guide.
+Teledermatology can be an option if in-person referral is delayed; see the online dermatologist consultation guide for tips.

 - Definition: Eruptions with unusual morphology, distribution, or duration.